-Governor Mike DeWine and Ohio Department of Health Director Amy Acton have announced several measures intended to support the nationwide effort to contain the spread of COVID-19.
-These measures largely reflect directives from the Centers for Disease Control and Prevention and the White House.
+Governor Mike DeWine and the Ohio Department of Health have announced several measures intended to support the nationwide effort to contain the spread of COVID-19.
+These measures largely reflect directives from the Centers for Disease Control and the State of Ohio.
 Some state-level directives go even further than those issued at the federal level.

-The City of Westlake has taken great care to adjust its operations to align with guidance on best practices as recommended by state, county and federal health professionals, as well as political leaders.
+The City of Westlake has taken great care to adjust its operations to align with guidance on best practices as recommended by state, county and federal health professionals.
 The city is constantly evaluating those measures and whether more needs to be done to protect the safety and well-being of our community.

-We will update this page with more information and useful links as they become available:
+We will continue to update this page with more information and links as new details become available: